 - unexplained blood in the urine or feces caused by internal bleeding in the gastrointestinal or urinary tract

-- internal bleeding that pools in the joints, causing pain and swelling
+- internal bleeding that pools in the joints, which causes pain and swelling

-- activated partial thromboplastin time (APTT) test to detect how fast your blood clots
+- an activated partial thromboplastin time test to detect how fast your blood clots

-- prothrombin time test, another test to detect how quickly your blood clots
+- a prothrombin time test, which is another test to detect how quickly your blood clots

-- fibrinogen test to gauge your body’s ability to create a clot
+- a fibrinogen test to determine your body’s ability to form a clot

-There is no cure for Christmas disease.
-There are, however, treatments for the condition.
+There’s no cure for Christmas disease, but there are treatments for the condition.
 Regular treatment is essential for managing the symptoms of Christmas disease.

 Factor IX Injections

-With treatment, you will most likely lead a normal life.
-There is a slight chance that you could die from excessive blood loss, experience bleeding in the brain or have long-term joint problems from internal bleeding.
-In rare cases, the treatment for Christmas disease may result in abnormal thrombosis or clot formation.
+There’s a slight chance that you could die from excessive blood loss, experience bleeding in the brain, or have long-term joint problems from internal bleeding.
+In rare cases, the treatment for Christmas disease may result in an abnormal thrombosis, or clot formation.